zulip/zulip-mobile/docs/style.md

 will help you get a lot of value from reading Git history too.

+### Communicating in the commit message

+**See also:** The Zulip guide to [clear and coherent commits][] (same link as above.)

+**Answer in the branch the reviewer's questions.**
+Any time a reviewer asks a "why" question about a PR, we'll want the answer to make it into the actual commits.
+Or if they find something confusing, we'll want it to be clear in the actual commits: ideally the code itself makes it clear, or if not then comments or the commit messages explain it.

+**Answer questions the reviewer *should* ask.**
+The reviewer will be trying to understand your change: what it does, and why.
+Help them out before they even see the branch, by answering their questions in the code, comments, and commit messages.

+Here are some particularly important questions the reviewer may be asking -- at least in their head -- when they look at each piece of your change:

+* Hmm, was that change intentional?
+(E.g.: the commit message said the point is to implement feature A, but this also changes how feature B looks.)

+* Is this part something we should have been doing all along?
+Or is it newly needed because of the other changes you're making?

+* (If the old code had something wrong with it:) What were the consequences of the problem; did it have any effects on what the user saw?

+* What source were you relying on to understand [this API / these guidelines / this upgrade process / this platform feature]?
+(A link or two can be very helpful.)

+* How did you generate the new [foo] -- what kind of input did you provide to [foo-making tool]?
+(Where "foo" is an icon, an Xcode config file, etc.)

 ### Mentioning people

 **No GitHub @-mentions:** GitHub makes it tempting to refer to people